Boeing KC-46 Pegasus: United States

 On 25 January 2019, the 22d Air Refueling Wing at McConnell AFB received its first two KC-46As (15-46009 and 17-46031).
-On 3 February 2019, the 97th Air Mobility Wing at Altus AFB received its first KC-46.
+In February 2019, the 97th Air Mobility Wing at Altus AFB received its first KC-46.

-On 2 April 2019, it was confirmed that the USAF halted all deliveries on 23 March and until further notification, as loose material and debris were found in planes already delivered.
+In April 2019, it was confirmed that the USAF halted all deliveries on 23 March and until further notification, as loose material and debris were found in planes already delivered.

-On 8 August 2019, the 157th Air Refueling Wing at Pease Air National Guard Base received its first KC-46A.
+In August 2019, the 157th Air Refueling Wing at Pease Air National Guard Base received its first KC-46A.

-On 12 September 2019, the USAF restricted the KC-46 from carrying cargo and passengers due to an issue with the floor cargo locks unlocking mid-flight.
-A fix was approved by the USAF on 12 November 2019 and were retrofitted upon delivered aircraft.
+In September 2019, the USAF restricted the KC-46 from carrying cargo and passengers due to an issue with the floor cargo locks unlocking mid-flight.
+A fix was approved by the USAF in November 2019 and were retrofitted upon delivered aircraft.
 By 20 December 2019, four KC-46As had received new cargo locks and the USAF had closed the Category 1 deficiency and cleared retrofitted aircraft for cargo and passenger operations.

-On 12 June 2020, the 916th Air Refueling Wing at Seymour Johnson Air Force Base received its first KC-46A.
+In June 2020, the 916th Air Refueling Wing at Seymour Johnson Air Force Base received its first KC-46A.
 By January 2021, Boeing had delivered 42 KC-46As to the USAF and was on contract for 94 tankers.

-In early 2021, the USAF cleared the KC-46 for limited operational use, years after its planned 2017 introduction.
+In early 2021, the USAF cleared the KC-46 for limited operational use.
 The type can conduct U.S.-based refueling only, requiring other tankers for deployments to combat areas.
-At the time, the KC-46 could refuel the B-52, F-15, F-16, and F/A-18, but it was not approved to service the A-10, F-22, F-35, B-1, or B-2; it is expected to be fully combat-ready by 2023.
+At the time, the KC-46 could refuel the B-52, F-15, F-16, and F/A-18, but it was not approved to service the A-10, F-22, F-35, B-1, or B-2.
+It was expected to be fully combat-ready by 2023.

-As of 14 September 2022, the USAF approved the KC-46 for general operational use, closing out a 15-month evaluation period.
+During September 2022, the USAF approved the KC-46 for general operational use, closing out a 15-month evaluation period.

+In late June 2024 the USAF completed a 45 hour non-stop flight around the globe as part of Project Magellan.
+The flight took off and landed at McConnell Air Force Base.
+During the flight it was refueled a couple of times, while it refueled other operational aircraft at various places around the world.